devopsdays/devopsdays-web/content/events/2016-madison/program.md

         <time>11:20-11:50</time>
       </div>
       <div class = "col-md-6 box">
-        Andy Fleener - An Optimist’s Guide to Chaos Engineering
+        <a href="/events/2016-madison/program/andy-fleener">Andy Fleener - An Optimist’s Guide to Chaos Engineering</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->